toshivc/O_C-Phazerville/docs/CopierMaschine.md

-#sampleAndHold #quantizer #rootNote #sequencer

 Works much the same as the original o_C / quantising **ASR** firmware.
-Except, the mode now incorporates some of the new/improved quantiser features, including a larger selection of **(editable) preset scales** as well as advanced user-scale-edit options (for details, see the [[Quantermain]] "app" below).
+Except, the mode now incorporates some of the new/improved quantiser features, including a larger selection of **(editable) preset scales** as well as advanced user-scale-edit options (for details, see [Quantermain](Quantermain).

 ### Controls

 |       | Left Encoder                                                    | Right Encoder                                                                                                                                          |